QueNerguy/WikiQuedia/content/I Notes/Dynamics/Kinematics/Modeling Motion.md

 ---
 # Modeling Motion
+Calculations following the equations outlined below, as well as their derivations rely heavily on [calculus I](!%20Calculus%20I%20Learning%20Overview) and make heavy use of [first order differential equations](First%20Order%20Ordinary%20Differential%20Equations).
 ## 1. Particle Motion
 We will try to understand particle motion through a 3D space.
 A particle that moves through a 3D space can move in any of the 3 directions in a linear motion.
 We understand particles as small points in space that are non-rotating. <br>Modeling particles is easier than modeling rigid bodies *because* we neglect the rotation.
 Thus, whenever possible, we will try to reduce any object that we wish to model to just a particle moving through space.
 ### Basic Equations